| Package name | Weekly Downloads | Version | License | Updated |

 type: string

-Use this configuration to set a custom type for your context
+Use this configuration to set a custom type for your context, and it will

 affect all the resolvers, without the need to override it using generics each time.